-All of the 2013 Senior Lien Bonds are Common Reserve Bonds secured by the Common Debt Service Reserve Sub-Fund.
+All of the 2013 Senior Lien Bonds arc Common Reserve Bonds secured by the Common Debt Service Reserve Sub-Fund.

 Common Debt Service Reserve Sub-Fund.
 Pursuant to the Senior Lien Indenture, the Common Debt Service Reserve Account established in 2003 is continued as a Dedicated Sub-Fund within the Debt Service Fund, to be known as the Common Debt Service Reserve Sub-Fund, which is held and administered by the Trustee in accordance with the terms of the Senior Lien Indenture.
-The 2013 Senior Lien Bonds, as well as the Existing Senior Lien Bonds, other than the Series 2005C Bonds, the Series 2008A Bonds, the Series 2010D Bonds, the Series 2010F Bonds, the Series 2012A Bonds (which series of bonds are collectively referred to herein as the "Non-Common Reserve Bonds") are entitled to the benefit of the Common Debt Service Reserve Sub-Fund (the "Common Reserve Bonds").
+The 2013 Senior Lien Bonds, as well as the Existing Senior Lien Bonds, other than the Series 2005C Bonds, the Series 2005D Bonds, the Series 2010D Bonds, the Series 2010 OF Bonds, the Series 2011A Bonds and the Series 2012A Bonds (which series of bonds are collectively referred to herein as the "Non-Common Reserve Bonds") are entitled to the benefit of the Common Debt Service Reserve Sub-Fund (the "Common Reserve Bonds").
 The Non-Common Reserve Bonds, other than the Series 2005C Bonds and the Series 2005D Bonds, are each secured by a separate debt service reserve account established under the respective Supplemental Indenture authorizing their issuance.
 These individual debt service reserve accounts do not secure and are not available for payment of debt service on the Common Reserve Bonds, and the Common Debt Service Reserve Sub-Fund does not secure and is not available for payment of the Non-Common Reserve Bonds.
-The Series 2005C Bonds and the Series 2005D Bonds are not available for payment of the Non-Common Reserve Bonds.
+The Series 2005C Bonds and the Series 2005 D Bonds are not secured by a reserve fund.